Programmable Boost LED Driver

 wound up with the above result with a reasonable minimum 6mil

-some of the large traces also have solder mask removed for
+some of the large traces also have solder mask removed to allow

-0402 components, which should make soldering a little easier
+0402 components, which should make DIY soldering a little easier

-(although the tiny QFN packages will be more difficult to solder
+(the tiny QFN packages are more difficult to solder

-but still doable by hand and a magnifier).
+but should still doable by hand under magnification).